“More bang for the buck” as Dwight D. Eisenhower once said. “More bounce to the ounce.” (Okay, I’ll stop with the idioms now. Sorry!)

 Working with rich media (RM) assets can be daunting, too.
 Making smart investments early about how to manage your RM can deliver magnificent ROI, but you need to follow a solid gameplan.

-First thing you need to do is identify what problem needs to be solved.
 When I worked for the World Bank organization, we had a library that housed thousands of paper maps containing project data, geographic information, and other country-specific metadata.
 But you could only review this data by sitting down with a huge stack of binders that were sorted by country and flipping through pages until you found what you were looking for.
 It took forever!
 Can you imagine paying engineers, economists, and health experts hundreds of dollars an hour to sift through binders?
 Not exactly an efficient workflow.
 So that was our problem that needed to be solved: Staff needed access to the maps, the map data, and the projects related to the specific countries, but they didn’t want to leave their offices to come to our physical library and sift through binders for hours.

 Once we identified this workflow problem, we did our due diligence and ultimately determined that a Digital Asset Management solution would help address the issue of time, cost, relativity, and provide almost immediate ROI if done correctly.